You Probably Need a News Break This Summer

-With the whole world’s eyes on Oscar’s incident, we can temporarily distract ourselves from the pandemic and the war, and other terrible things currently going on.
+With the whole world’s eyes on the Oscar’s incident, we can temporarily take a news break from the pandemic, war, and other terrible things currently happening.
 Even though it sparks another controversial debate.
 Pretty much everywhere you look online, you can stumble across upsetting news.

-Not being able to step back once in a while can have a negative influence on your mental health.
-In the light of recent events, it’s especially important to learn how to take care of yourself.
+Not being able to step back occasionally can negatively influence mental health.
+In light of recent events, learning how to take care of yourself is especially important.

 But if we know that reading the news makes us upset, why is it so difficult to stop?